intel/nauta/docs/user-guide/actions/experiment.md

 ### Synopsis

-The `cancel` subcommand cancels training chosen based on provided parameters.
+Use the `cancel` subcommand to cancel any training chosen based on the provided parameters.

 ### Syntax